Purpose of this notice

 We will share Personal Data with third parties where we are required by law, where it is necessary to administer our relationships between clients and Data Subjects, or where we have another legitimate interest in doing so.

-As the Moore Network is global, Personal Data may be transferred to member firms outside the People’s Republic of China (PRC) and the European Union (EU) and to countries that do not have laws that provide specific protection for Personal Data.
+As part of an International Alliance, Personal Data may be transferred to member firms outside the People’s Republic of China (PRC) and the European Union (EU) and to countries that do not have laws that provide specific protection for Personal Data.
 All Personal Data will be provided with adequate protection and all transfers of Personal Data outside the PRC and EU are done lawfully.

 We may pass your data, where appropriate contractual arrangements and security mechanisms are in place, to: